Illinois & New York Sexual Harassment Prevention Training

 - We make it easy for you and your employees

-- Our course was designed to satisfy the standards required by the Illinois Human Rights Act (IHRA) and the New York Department of Labor (NYDoL)
+- Our course was designed to satisfy the standards required by the Illinois Human Rights Act (IHRA) and the New York State Department of Labor (NYSDoL)

 - Our detailed reporting provides evidence of each employee's completion, making it easy for employers to demonstrate compliance with the Illinois and New York State requirements

-- Group discounts are available (for 5 or more employees)
+- Group discounts are available (for five or more employees)

 Group Enrollment Inquiry

 Find answers to our most commonly asked questions.